-During 2016, the Company closed two Red Robin restaurants at the end of their lease terms, closedone Red Robin restaurant and sold the property for an immaterial loss, and temporarily closed one Red Robin restaurant that is expected to reopen in 2017.
-During2015, the Company closed one Red Robin restaurant at the end of its lease term.
-In 2014, the Company closed three Red Robin restaurants that were underperforming relative to Company expectations and temporarily closedone Red Robin restaurant due to public construction which reopened in 2015.
-The three restaurants permanently closed in 2014 had been impaired in 2013.
-The Company recorded immaterial restaurant closure expenses in 2015 and 2014.
+During 2016, the Company closed two Red Robin restaurants at the end of their lease terms, closedone Red Robin restaurant and sold the property for an immaterial loss, and temporarily closed one Red Robin restaurant which reopened in 2017.
+During 2015, the Company closedone Red Robin restaurant at the end of its lease term.
+The related restaurant closure costs were immaterial.

 The Company evaluates restaurants that are sold or closed and allocates goodwill based on the relative fair value of the disposal restaurants to the Company's reporting unit.
 Since restaurant operations are typically valued based on cash flow from operations, the Company compares the historical cash flow from the closed restaurants to the cash flow from the reporting unit to determine the relative value.
-The Company allocates goodwill to disposed restaurants, if necessary.
-No goodwill was allocated to the restaurants that were closed in2016, 2015, or 2014, because those restaurants did not have positive cash flow and consequently did not have positive fair value.
+The goodwill allocated to the restaurants closed in 2017, 2016, and 2015 was immaterial.